Problem

 Solution

-Citizens for Public Schools supports H. 1955, which calls for the creation of a balanced assessment and accountability system that will promote 21st century skills, educate the whole child and focus state attention and resources on schools and districts that most need help in their efforts to improve quality and outcomes for every student.
+Citizens for Public Schools calls for fundamental reform of our current test-based accountability system and an end to the high stakes uses of standardized test results, including an end to our graduation test requirement.
+We think it’s time to develop a balanced assessment and accountability system that will promote 21st century skills, educate the whole child and focus state attention and resources on schools and districts that most need help in their efforts to improve quality and outcomes for every student.
+We support the work of the Massachusetts Consortium for Innovative Education Assessment (MCIEA) to develop and implement tools for such a system.

 What Can You Do?

-- Stay connected and informed about the issue by subscribing to the CPS listserve.
-To subscribe, just send a blank message to care-subscribe@yahoogroups.com.
+• Stay connected and informed about the issue by subscribing to CPS’s email newsletter, “News You Can Use About Our Schools.”
+To subscribe, send an email to lisa@citizensforpublicschools.org

 Worth Reading